NameMC/sniper/README.md

 -------------------------------------------
 # **III.
 Preparing the Sniper**

 You should now have an `.exe` file.
 Do not interact with it yet; first, you'll want to make a folder for it.
 Right-click on your desktop and create a new folder.
 Name it whatever you wish.
 Place the `.exe` file in the folder and then double-click it.
+Close the program and analyze your folder.
 It should look like this (or similar):

 ![https://i.gyazo.com/5ab1a1c49c7268844fd055c10ea82ded.png](https://i.gyazo.com/5ab1a1c49c7268844fd055c10ea82ded.png)